-Dr. Marc Rafelski is the Wide Field Camera 3 (WFC3) branch deputy for the Hubble Space Telescope (HST).
-Previously he worked with the Mikulski Archive for Space Telescopes (MAST) and the Cosmic Origins Spectrograph (COS) on HST.
+Dr. Marc Rafelski is the Cosmic Origins Spectrograph (COS) branch manager for the Hubble Space Telescope (HST).
+Previously he worked with the Mikulski Archive for Space Telescopes (MAST) and the Wide Field Camera (WFC3) on HST.
+For WFC3 he worked on calibration improvements for the UVIS detector.
 For MAST he worked on initiatives to improve support for spectroscopic data.
-For COS he was the lead for the front end and calibration of the 4th lifetime position, user support deputy, and editor of the COS Data Handbook.

 Dr. Rafelski's research aims to further our understanding of the formation and evolution of galaxies by studying the physical characteristics and processes of high redshift galaxies and their associated gas reservoirs, inflows, and outflows.
 He has been working on this via chemical abundance and star formation studies of quasar absorption line systems, which provide a unique laboratory for understanding the conversion of cold gas into stars at high redshift.
 He also studies the galaxies directly in emission, learning about their star-formation and resolved structure from high-resolution ultraviolet imaging and their physical properties via low-resolution grism spectroscopy.